-BadgerCare Plus: BadgerCare Plus is a health insurance program available to all Wisconsin children, regardless of income.
-Others who may be eligible include pregnant women, parents and caretakers, young adults who are leaving foster care when they turn 18, and farmers and self-employed people.
-Find out if you are eligible for BadgerCare Plus and other health and nutrition programs by visiting ACCESS or call 1-800-362-3002.
+BadgerCare Plus is a health insurance program available to Wisconsin children, adults, and pregnant women.
+Find out if you are eligible for BadgerCare Plus and other health and nutrition programs by visiting ACCESS or calling 800-362-3002.

 text4baby sends free weekly text messages, timed to an expectant mother's due date or her baby's birth date.
 Information about the program, how it works and answers to frequently asked questions are available on the website.
 The messages, which have been reviewed by government and nonprofit health experts, deal with nutrition, immunization and birth defect prevention, among other topics.
 The messages will continue through the baby's first birthday.

 Pregnancy and Newborn Health Education Center: An online guide to a healthy pregnancy and caring for your baby from the March of Dimes.

 The American College of Nurse-Midwives website has information on the philosophy of nurse-midwifery care, how to find a nurse-midwife, and other maternity topics.

 Breastfeeding support from La Leche League of Wisconsin; includes links to local Wisconsin La Leche groups.

 Newborn Screening in Wisconsin: This program, administered by the Department of Health Services, helps parents find out if their baby has certain health needs.